tbeckenhauer/tbeckenhauer.github.io/_postsBacklog/2018-11-30-clientlib-css.markdown

 mkdir navigation/clientlibs
 {% endhighlight %}

 Ok, great.
 Next we need to create the .content.xml.
-This is a AEM/[JCR](https://en.wikipedia.org/wiki/Content_repository_API_for_Java) thing.  you will find your source code littered with these .content.xml files.
+This is a AEM/[JCR](https://en.wikipedia.org/wiki/Content_repository_API_for_Java) thing.
+You will find your source code littered with these .content.xml files.
 On one level they feel like a mess, because they are everywhere.
 On another level, they feel like a simple way to annotate folders with information.
-I would suggest getting used to reading them.
-They are not too bad.
+I would suggest getting used to reading them, although they are not too bad.

 {% highlight bash %}
 vim navigation/clientlibs/.content.xml